Excerpts from Recountings: Conversations with MIT Mathematicians

 This page published: November 6, 2008

 Edited by Joel Segel, son of mathematician Lee Segel (MIT PhD under C.C.
 Lin, 1959), the book Recountings: Conversations with MIT Mathematicians (A K Peters, 2009) weaves together some of the storied history of the Mathematics Department of MIT through the anecdotes of our mathematicians.
-The book was published in 2009 and is available from Amazon and from the publisher.
+The book is available from Amazon and from the publisher.

 The following are excerpts from the book.